Predicting Dynamics from Flows of the Eigenstate Thermalization Hypothesis: Numerical tests

 We initialize the system in a stationary state $\rho$ of the unperturbed Hamiltonian $H_0$ and follow the dynamics of an observable $A$ under the quenched Hamiltonian $H=H_0+J V$.
 We present results for random matrix models and one-dimensional spin-1/2 models.
 By absorbing diagonal elements in $H_0$, $V$ can be made purely off-diagonal.

-Our approach applies to observables $A$ that commute with $H_0$ and whose expectation value in a microcanonical shell is a continuous function of the energy.
-In the following, we choose $A = H_0^2$, which quantifies the variance of the energy with respect to initial Hamiltonian in the time-evolved state.
+For the random matrix models analyzed in Sec.~\ref{subsec:spinmodel}, we consider $A = H_0^2$, which measures the variance of the energy with respect to the initial Hamiltonian in the time-evolved state (the initial state has \(\expval{H_0} = 0\).)
 Since we probe dynamics in the middle of the spectrum, $H_0^2$ exhibits more structure in its evolution compared to $H_0$ itself.
+This observable is diagonal in the eigenbasis of the original Hamiltonian.
+In this case, we obtain the iterative solutions using Eq.~\eqref{eq:iterative}.